 The week was rounded off with one of the best gala shows I've ever seen.
 Highlights for me included:

 SOS & Victoria's record-breaking quick change - I was lucky enough to work with them last year in Las Vegas, but seeing them perform again was still as magical as the first time!
 Rob Zabrecky's mysteriously creepy character was hilarious and like nothing I've ever seen before.
 Katrin Weißensee created beautiful artwork out of sand, with the canvas projected onto a large screen on stage so we could enjoy the stories being told as the sand morphed into iconic images - the perfect example of how any art form can be truly magical.
-Miguel Segura effortlessly manipulated and transformed water - another unique performance with refreshingly pure magic.
+Miguel Munoz effortlessly manipulated and transformed water - another unique performance with refreshingly pure magic.
 Charlie Frye & Company stole the show.
 I've never seen juggling like it - every step, throw and bounce perfectly choreographed to music, performed with old-school style and charisma, it really was a masterclass.

 Just goes to show how an evening with a variety of quality performers really works!!
 Speaking of which, my variety show returns in January :)

 Huge congratulations to Noel Britten and the rest of the team for putting it all together.
 Already looking forward to next year!